Quantum algorithms for equational reasoning: Results

 We consider problem instances with string lengths \( L \) ranging from \( 10 \) to \( 100 \).
 For each string $\tilde{\omega}$ belonging to $\Omega_1(L)$ or to $\Omega_2(L)$, we construct the corresponding orbit state by simulating the time evolution governed by the imaginary-time Hamiltonian:

 for a long enough annealing time~$\tau$.
 Here, \( \hat{\mathcal{L}}_S \) denotes the Laplacian operator associated with the rewriting system \( S \).

-We approximate quantum states as MPS, and the imaginary-time evolution is simulated using the time-dependent variational principle (TDVP)~\cite{PhysRevB.94.165116}.
-The Hamiltonian dynamics are discretized in time steps of size \( \delta_t = 0.5 \).
-Note that the Trotter error introduced by $\delta_t$ decreases with the annealing time $\tau$.
-Indeed, increasing $\tau$ reduces the change in the Hamiltonian at each time step, thereby decreasing the magnitude of the commutator term arising from the Baker–Campbell–Hausdorff formula.
-For each input string, we perform simulations for annealing times \( \tau \in \{1000, 2000, 3000\} \) and bond dimensions \( \chi \in \{32, 64, 128, 256\} \).
-Increasing $\tau$ and $\chi$ enhances the fidelity of the resulting orbit state with respect to the ideal target, but at the cost of increased computational resources.

-To assess the quality of the prepared ground states, we evaluate both their flatness, quantified by the Dirichlet energy $E_\text{D} = \langle \psi|\hat{\mathcal{L}}_S|\psi\rangle$, and their non-connected probability $p_\mathrm{ {NC}}$, defined as the probability of sampling a string which is not connected to the input string when performing measurements in the computational basis.
-We estimate the Dirichlet energy as the expectation value of the Laplacian for the MPS state.
-The probability $p_\mathrm{ {NC}}$ is estimated by performing $n_S = 1000$ samples in the computational basis~\cite{Ballarin2024}.
-Separately, we apply the Knuth-Bendix algorithm to verify how many sampled strings are connected to the input string.
+To assess the quality of the prepared ground states, we evaluate both their flatness, quantified by the Dirichlet energy $E_\text{D} = \langle \psi|\hat{\mathcal{L}}_S|\psi\rangle$, and their non-connected probability $p_\mathrm{NC}$, defined as the probability of sampling a string which is not connected to the input string when performing measurements in the computational basis, that is, an error in our classification.

-In Figure~\ref{fig:tn_quality}, we present the behavior of the Dirichlet energy $E_D$ and the non-connected probability $p_\mathrm{ {NC}}$ as a function of the system size.
+In Figure~\ref{fig:tn_quality}, we present the behavior of the Dirichlet energy $E_D$ and the non-connected probability $p_\mathrm{NC}$ as a function of the system size.
 We consider different input strings $\omega$, as well as varying bond dimensions $\chi$ and annealing times $\tau$.
 As expected, increasing the annealing time systematically lowers the Dirichlet energy of the final state.
-When the bond dimension is sufficiently large, the evolution converges to the orbit state.
-Conversely, if the bond dimension is too small, the projection onto the MPS manifold can steer the evolution toward alternative ground states of the Laplacian, which are typically linear combinations of orbit states and exhibit a high non-connected probability $p_\mathrm{ {NC}}$.
+When the bond dimension is sufficiently large, the non-connected probability also decreases toward zero, indicating that the evolution converges to the orbit state.
+Conversely, if the bond dimension is too small, the projection onto the MPS manifold can steer the evolution toward alternative ground states of the Laplacian, which are typically linear combinations of orbit states and exhibit a high non-connected probability $p_\mathrm{NC}$.
 An extreme example of this behavior is the equal-amplitude superposition of all computational basis states, which is a ground state of the Laplacian and can be exactly represented with bond dimension $\chi = 1$.